 Note: the purpose of soaking the nuts is to re-hydrate them and plump them up for blending into a smooth, cheesecake-like consistency.
 Proper soaking techniques also maximize nutrition and digestibility.
 If you’re interested in learning more about nut soaking and other dessert prep tips and tricks, I delve into these subjects in detail in my book Unconventional Treats.

-This post contains affiliate links to the following products I use / recommend for this recipe: natural food dyes, Blue Majik spirulina, whole butterfly pea tea, and the Just Blends powders if you use the coupon code UB10% to get a 10% discount off your purchase.
+This post contains affiliate links to the following products: natural food dyes, Blue Majik spirulina, whole butterfly pea tea, 5″ cake pan, raw cashews, medjool dates, maple syrup, can of full fat milk, raw ground vanilla bean, salt, power blender, food processor, and the Just Blends powders if you use the coupon code UB10% to get a 10% discount off your purchase.